extension/milfam/wp-content/plugins/simple-social-buttons/readme.txt

 == Upgrade Notice ==

-= 2.0.6 =
+= 2.0.8 =
 * Relaunched with a whole set of NEW FEATURES and Improvement.
 Please upgrade immediately and provide your feedback. highly recommended.
-Aplogies in advance, if anything breaks!
+Apologies in advance, if anything breaks!

 == Changelog ==

+= 2.0.8 - 2018-01-24 =
+* Bug Fix: Google Plus issue on widget.
+* Bug Fix: Hide SideBar up to IPad Mini.
+* Bug Fix: Widget Title show even it remove.

+= 2.0.7 - 2018-01-20 =
+* New Feature: Share Title text Option added.
+* New Feature: Settings Option for excluding Simple Social Buttons on Search Page.
+* Bug Fix: Show on tags page.
+* Bug Fix: Custom Icon Space.
+* Bug Fix: Remove Open Sans from Social buttons.

 = 2.0.6 - 2017-12-27 =
 * Bug Fix: fix layout issues for default social media sharing icons.

 = 2.0.5 - 2017-12-27 =
 * New Feature: Social Follow Widget.
-* New Feature: Social Media Sharing Buttons ShortCode to use in tempalates.
+* New Feature: Social Media Sharing Buttons ShortCode to use in templates.
 * Bug Fix: Hide Social Media Sharing Buttons on single posts/pages or custom post types.
 * New Feature: Added Official Social Media Sharing Buttons for Facebook, Twitter, Google+, LinkedIn and Pinterest.
 * Enhancement: Improved Social Media Images Quality for Retina machines
-* Bug Fix: Changed the facebook like button in plugin settings.
+* Bug Fix: Changed the Facebook like button in plugin settings.
 * Enhancement: Improved Speed and code optimization.
 * Compatibility: Compatible with WordPress 4.9